joereger/GymnasiumAIReinforcementLearning/memory-bank/environments/pong/progress.md

 **Known Issues/Challenges:**
 -   **Persistent Learning Stagnation:** The primary challenge is that the agent has not shown significant learning despite extensive training and initial hyperparameter tweaks.
 Evaluation scores remain at the minimum (-21).
 -   Identifying the root cause of non-learning (hyperparameters, subtle bug, exploration issues) is the main focus.
+-   **Code Complexity:** The previous monolithic implementation became unwieldy, leading to potential errors.
+The new modular structure should address this, but we'll need to verify that performance is not impacted.

 **Timeline Estimation (Rough for Experiment 1):**
--   Another significant training run (e.g., 1M-2M frames / ~10-20 hours) will be needed to assess the impact of the new target update frequency.
+-   Another significant training run (e.g., 1M-2M frames / ~10-20 hours) will be needed to assess the impact of the new target update frequency and verify the refactored code performs as expected.